From Portland State University:

 At the training sessions you'll learn:

-- how monitor and interpret water quality data lake water clarity
+how to monitor and interpret water quality data lake water clarity

 Please consider joining us and pass this invitation along to your friends.
 We need your help in looking out for Oregon's Lakes.